 Soft skills refer to the interpersonal characteristics of an individual, like how they think, communicate, and work in a team.
-Often referred to as ‘people skills’, they are qualities individuals need to work, lead, and interact with others.
+Often referred to as ‘people skills,’ they are the winning qualities that individuals need to work, lead, and interact with others.

 By their nature, soft skills are far more subjective and, as such, are harder to quantify and assess.
-But, one thing that everyone agrees on is that candidates need a great blend of both hard and soft skills to be their most effective.
+But, one thing that everyone agrees on is that candidates need a great blend of hard and soft skills to be their most effective.

 How to Assess a Candidate’s Hard Skills

-Here are three key ways you can assess your candidates for the competencies they need during the hiring process.
+Here are three key ways to assess your candidates for the competencies they need during the hiring process.

-During the early stages of your hiring process, look out for candidates who have achieved recognized qualifications for a particular skill or knowledge area.
+During the early stages of your hiring process, look out for candidates who have achieved recognized qualifications, licenses, or certifications for a particular skill or knowledge area.

 External qualifications are a great way to prove that a candidate has reached a certain level of competency in a particular hard skill.
 Most qualifications will require the individual to pass an exam to demonstrate their knowledge in a pressure situation.